Pierek-Software/pierek-frontend/src/posts/latest-node-js-releases-versions-changes.md

 ## Node.js Changelogs

+### Node 21

+Node.js 21 is here with exciting updates, including V8 JavaScript engine version 11.8, stable fetch and WebStreams, an experimental module defaults flag, a built-in WebSocket client, enhanced test runner with glob support, and more.
+Node.js 21 becomes the 'Current' release for the next 6 months, replacing Node.js 20 as Node.js 20 enters LTS.
+Notable changes include stable fetch and WebStreams, a built-in WebSocket client, V8 11.8 with performance improvements, glob support in the test runner, an experimental module flag for changing defaults, and more.
+Performance enhancements have been made in URL, fetch, streams, node:fs, and HTTP.
+Additionally, strict mode enforcement, navigator object integration, and deprecations are part of this release.
+Node.js 16 is End-of-Life, so consider upgrading to Node.js 18 or Node.js 20 for continued support and compatibility with the latest features.
+Test your applications with Node.js 21 to ensure smooth integration.

 ### Node 20

 Node.js 20 introduces the experimental Permission Model, enabling resource access restrictions.
 Developers can control file system, child_process, and worker_threads access using flags.
 Custom ESM loader hooks run in dedicated threads, and `import.meta.resolve()` is synchronous.
 V8 11.3 enhances performance and adds new features.
 The stable Test Runner module is included.
 Node.js 20 focuses on performance improvements, including the `URL`, `fetch()`, and `EventTarget`.
 ARM64 Windows support, Web Crypto API updates, and progress on Web Assembly System Interface (WASI) are notable.
 Node.js 14 reaches End-of-Life in April 2023, so consider upgrading to Node.js 18 or Node.js 20 (soon to be LTS).